Saturday, July 6, 2024

 Instead...He immediately reached out and took hold of Peter and brought him to the safety of the boat.
 Even then Peter received only the gentle rebuke of a compassionate parent, "Little Faith, why did you doubt?"

 When we find our own faith is small...smaller than we thought it was...smaller than it ought to be based on our knowledge and experience, we can lose heart, or we can remember this: the Triune God has revealed Himself to us in the person of Christ.
 This is what our God is like!
 Compassionate.
 Longsuffering.
 Ready and anxious to take hold of us as soon as we call out for deliverance!
-Even when our hearts condemn us, He knows our frame and remembers that we are dust.
+Even when our hearts condemn us, God is greater than our hearts.
+He knows our frame and remembers that we are dust.
 By His grace He will keep us calling out, "Lord, save me!" and confessing, "Lord, I believe.
 Help my unbelief!"

 Believe this and be at rest.